TamerShlash/recipe-viewer/ruby/README.md

 # README

 This is a simple application to fetch recipes from Contentful and display them as described in the challenge.
-I tried to make it as realistic as possible both inside and outside, but it still could use a few improvements, suc has:
+I tried to make it as realistic as possible both inside and outside, but it still could use a few improvements, such has:

+* Custom error pages
 * Caching views
 * Using the Synchronization feature offered by Contentful instead of fetching data on every request.
 This might be handy since the recipes are updated every week only.